carycourson/Open_Weather_Desklet/README.md

 Rather than attempting to patch deprecated code, I treated this as a clean-slate engineering challenge.
 I wanted to build a reliable solution that works today, while using the opportunity to master the Cinnamon environment, system-level JavaScript, and asynchronous state management.

-Here is the updated Markdown.
-I have stripped out the exaggerated features and moved the unfinished items to the "Roadmap" section.
-This keeps the README honest while showing your ambition for the project.

 ## ✨ Current Features

 * **Dual-Provider Support:** Currently functional with OpenWeatherMap and Meteo.